pfsense/docs/source/vpn/openvpn/index.rst

 *******

-`OpenVPN`_ is an Open Source VPN server and client that is supported on a variety of platforms, including pfSense.
+`OpenVPN`_ is an Open Source VPN server and client that is supported on a variety of platforms, including pfSense® software.
 It can be used for Site-to-Site or Remote Access VPN configurations.

 OpenVPN can work with shared keys or with a PKI setup for SSL/TLS.
 Remote Access VPNs may be authenticated locally, or using an external authentication source such as RADIUS or LDAP.

-There are many possible ways to configure OpenVPN in pfSense, for more information see the resources below:
+There are many possible ways to configure OpenVPN in pfSense software, for more information see the resources below:

 .. toctree::